The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 It’s your classic thriller movie replacement arc.
 Think Single White Female (1992) but with a bit more of a developed backstory and nowhere near as interesting of a plot.
 The only problem is, Stewart is on to her and now he needs to be removed from the picture.

-Stewart is killed by Polly.
+Is Stewart killed by Polly?

 Stewart pleads with Polly to move on and forgive Caitlin.
 It seems as though he isn’t quite clear on Polly’s intentions.
-He thinks she, perhaps, just wants to confront her, not steal her life entirely.
+He thinks she, perhaps, just wants to confront Caitlin, not steal her life entirely.
 This is why he doesn’t call the police and, instead, attempts to reason with Polly.
 He is almost sympathetic with her.

 Polly refuses to forgive Caitlin and makes this very apparent by bashing Stewart around the head with a baseball bat.
 She takes the evidence and leaves.
 Stewart will later be found unresponsive and wind up in hospital.